 • The impact of ownership structures, including multiple block ownership, on sustainability initiatives

 • The role of institutional investors and responsible investments in sustainability initiatives, including reporting

 • The integration of sustainability performance targets in executive compensation contracts and sustainability initiatives

 • Corporate governance of multinational companies and sustainable development goals

 • Corporate governance, COVID-19 pandemic and implications for sustainable development

 The papers of between 5,000-7,000 words in length should be submitted by 1 November 2021 via the online submission Scholar One Manuscripts: http://mc.manuscriptcentral.com/cg (select the appropriate special issue from the dropdown menu).
-Please note that the submission portal for the special issue will open on 1 July 2021
+Author guidelines can be viewed here.

 Special Issue Workshop